 How much compensation can I receive for ischemic coronary artery disease?

 The VA issues disability compensation based on the severity of your disability.
 It uses a rating system to pay out benefits.
-For ischemic coronary artery disease, you may receive a rating of 10, 39, 60, or 100 percent.
-Here are the current compensation levels for ischemic coronary artery disease as of 2017:
+For ischemic coronary artery disease, you may receive a rating of 10, 30, 60, or 100 percent.

 A rating of 30 percent or higher also qualifies you to receive benefits on behalf of dependents in your household.